 NOTE: The HTML conversion may have introduced certain discrepancies between this archived version of the policy and the version originally published on Facebook.
-In the event of any material discrepancy between the two, the version published on Facebook shall govern.
+In the event of any substantive discrepancy between the two, the version published on Facebook shall govern.

 Who and Where “We” Are